0x4c756e61/moonpool/README.md

 Transforms emojis from FakeNitro and freemoji into real discord emojis !

 > [!IMPORTANT]
-> Currently the freemoji plugin appends emoji urls to your messages rather than replacing current the emoji with links (`[name](url)`).
+> Currently the freemoji plugin appends emoji urls to your messages rather than replacing the emojis with their respective links (`[name](url)`).
 As such they are not currently supported.
 See pull request [pull/3](https://github.com/uwx/moonlight-extensions/pull/3)